-Tichon Ramah Yerushalim (TRY) provides 10th, 11th and 12th graders the chance to study at the Ramah Jerusalem High School, where they learn about the land of Israel firsthand.
+Tichon Ramah Yerushalim provides 10th, 11th and 12th graders the chance to study at the Ramah Jerusalem High School, where they learn about the land of Israel firsthand.
 They take exciting trips to Masada and the Ramon Crater, experience simulated army basic training, attend different synagogues every Shabbat, study the Hebrew language, and visit Poland to understand Jewish life prior to the Shoah and its ramifications.
 The program runs for either two or four month time periods, and students keep a regular school schedule the entire time.
-The Samis Foundation provides a grant of $5,000-$7,000 per participant, depending on the length of the program selected.
+The Samis Foundation provides $5,000-$7,000 grants each year, depending on the length of the program selected.

 Explore Summer Israel Programs:

 Camp Kalsman NFTY in Israel

 URJ Camp Kalsman NFTY in Israel hosts a four-week summer trip to Israel, where teens explore Jerusalem, Tel Aviv, the Negev Desert, and the Galilee with their peers from all across North America.
 They can participate in classic Israeli experiences like floating in the Dead Sea, eating delicious falafel, drinking tea in a Bedouin tent, learning about the ancient ruins in Jerusalem, and riding camels along the sand dunes.
 Teens can choose from one of four tracks for four-day, in-depth experiences that include working with a kibbutz, traveling from the Kinneret (the Sea of Galilee) to the Mediterranean, going on an archaeological dig, and undergoing simulated Israeli Defense Forces basic training.
 The Samis Foundation is offering $3,750 grants in summer 2020.